-Markets around the world are using different layouts to ensure
+Markets around the world are using different layouts to ensure social distancing.
+Here are a few examples -

 You can follow these simple steps to ensure social distancing

 A distance of 6 feet should be maintained between the vending carts and minimum 3 feet between the customers.